liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/03-creating-multiple-navigation-menus/01-site-navigation.markdown

-# Default Navigation
+# Site Navigation

-The most straighforward way to manage your site navigation is to use the default navigation.
-With the default navigation, you create public and private pages, and organize those pages in whatever order or structure that you see fit.
+Using the primary navigation, you create public and private pages, and organize those pages in whatever order or structure that you see fit.

 ## Creating a Page